Clinical Practice Competencies

 - Use the systems responsible for the appropriate payment of services.

-Leadership is a process through which an individual influences others to achieve a common goal.
-The PA profession has the ability to create lasting, transformational change in the way we engage, treat, and support America’s patients and their families.
+Leadership is a process through which a person influences others to achieve a common goal.
+The PA profession has the ability to create lasting, transformational change in the way we engage, treat, and support America's patients and their families.
 The PA profession is rich in talent and filled with the kinds of individuals that patients really want involved in their lives.
-In this era of team-based care, no one knows better than PAs how to coordinate successful care2.
+In this era of team-based care, no one knows better than PAs how to coordinate successful care.
 PAs must be able to advocate for patients, communities, and the advancement of the profession for improved access to high quality health care.
-Graduates of our training program will be able to support positive change through the application of transformational leadership by applying the following skills3,4:
+Graduates of our training program will be able to support positive change through the application of transformational leadership by applying the following skills: [3,4]

-- Lead with courage, integrity, selflessness, empathy, collaboration and reflection5.
+- Lead with courage, integrity, selflessness, empathy, collaboration, and reflection.

 1. Competencies for the Physician Assistant Profession.
-NCCPA Physician Assistant Competencies: Online Center.
-Available online at: http://www.nccpa.net/PAC/Competencies_home.aspx.
+Available at http://www.nccpa.net/PAC/Competencies_home.aspx.

 5. On Leadership (2011).
-Leadership character: A six-part series by West Point’s Col. Eric Kail.
+Leadership character: A six-part series by West Point's Col. Eric Kail.
 Washington PostOnline.
-Available online at: http://www.washingtonpost.com/leadership.
+Available at http://www.washingtonpost.com/leadership.